-The forex commission is automatically deducted from your trading equity when placing trades via your trading platform, but knowing upfront how much these costs are is an important consideration that might impact your particular trading style.
+The forex commission is automatically deducted from your trading equity when placing trades via your trading platform.
+Knowing upfront how much these costs are is an important consideration that might impact your particular trading style.

-For example, scalpers generally execute multiple trades a day and will have to make sure that the commissions they pay do not eat into the profitability of this style of trading.
+For example, scalpers generally execute multiple trades a day.
+It is important for them to make sure that the commissions they pay do not eat into the profitability of this style of trading.
 It would therefore make sense that a scalper chooses a broker that offers very small commissions.

-Swing traders, on the other hand, will typically hold their positions anywhere from a few days to several weeks and will likely be less worried by trading commissions as they trade less frequently.
+Swing traders, on the other hand, will typically hold their positions anywhere from a few days to several weeks.
+This means they will be less worried by trading commissions as they trade less frequently.

-In the end, forex commissions can be compared to your business ‘overheads’, so be sure to factor in these costs when determining your overall strategy.
+In the end, forex commissions can be compared to your business ‘overheads’.
+Make sure to factor in these costs when determining your overall strategy.

 Before we take a closer look at the different forex commission types that brokers may charge, we first need to recap what a spread is.
 The spread refers to the difference between the bid and ask price of a forex pair.